GeoPlegma/GeoPlegma/DEVELOPMENT.md

 ```

 ### Adding a dependency from crates.io
-If your Cargo.toml doesn't already have a [dependencies] section, add that, then list the crate name and version that you would like to use.
+If your Cargo.toml doesn't already have a [dependencies] section, add it.
+Then list the crate name and version that you would like to use.
 This example adds a dependency of the time crate:
 ```rust
 [dependencies]
 time = "0.1.12"